-Article copied here from advance copies in our studio.
-To be published in March 2017 and available in all major newsstands and yoga studios across Ontario.
+Article copied here from copies in our studio.
+Published in March 2017 and available in all major newsstands and yoga studios across Ontario.

 Although there's something to be said for the energy of a large yoga class, being one among 20 or 30 participants, most people find something sorely lacking in the big studio classes that abound in Toronto - particularly for those new to yoga, or those dealing with pain or other conditions.
 Many people find they aren't sure whether they are doing poses correctly, are concerned about causing strain or injury, or feel that they are learning from those around them more than from the teacher.
 Others find that the environment is not as relaxing as they had hoped because the classes are overcrowded, and they are attempting to do poses they aren't sure they are ready for.